-Paula Luff is the interim vice president for the Division of Enrollment Management and Marketing (EMM) at DePaul University, acting in this capacity since July 1, 2019.
+Paula Luff is the interim vice president for the Division of Enrollment Management (EM) at DePaul University, acting in this capacity since July 1, 2019.
 She oversees the wide-ranging activities designed to achieve the university’s enrollment goals and elevate DePaul’s market position and prominence.

 Paula’s leadership responsibilities expanded to include the registrar’s office in July 2014 due to her proven ability as a highly skilled administrator, coupled with the naturally interconnected relationship of student records and financial aid.
 The registrar’s office is responsible for all academic enrollment records, including registration, degree conferral, placement testing, immunization, grading, transcripts, diplomas, and the program requirements represented in Degree Progress Reports.
 Paula also oversees DePaul Central, the university's one-stop location that integrates student services for registration, student accounts and financial aid.